azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ```
 ## Wrap up

-__Congratulations__ you have completed the Docker Objects challange.
+__Congratulations__ you have completed the Docker Objects challenge.
 You've just learned how to create and manage Docker Volume and Network objects.

 *** Reference: https://docs.docker.com